cs246-final-project/cpp_chess/readme.md

       Use the = command followed by the color to set whose turn it is.
       ```= white```

+  Help
+    Use help command to get list of all possible commands.

 Example Usage:
   ```
   game human computer1